 Before the US television show Wheel of Fortune became a hit, casino players queued-up at the giant, spinning Wheel of Fortune at their favourite casino and gambled away their silver dollars.
 The wheel has several names, like Fortune Wheel, Money Wheel and the Big Six (since there are six available bets) and is still a favourite at live casinos as well as online casinos in Asia.

-There are several variations of the Fortune Wheel, but the important aspects of the game are the total number of stops on the large, upright, spinning wheel, and the total paid-out if the flapper were to stop on each of the spaces in an equal fashion.
-Most of the wheels have 52 spaces with a leather flapper that produces a ticking sound when the wheel is spun, and signifies the winning slot when the wheel stops.
+There are several variations of the Fortune Wheel, but the important aspects of the game are the total number of stops on the large, upright, spinning wheel, and the total that’s paid-out if the flapper were to stop on each of the spaces in an equal fashion.
+Most of the wheels have 52 spaces with a leather flapper that produces a ticking sound when the wheel is spun and signifies the winning slot when the wheel stops.
 Each of the stops, or spaces, is designated with a symbol.

 In the United Kingdom, the game is sometimes referred to as the 7’s wheel.
 In this game, the large wheel has 52 spaces, with 7 possible bets, and each wager has a house edge of 7.7% and the corresponding spots include payoffs of 1, 3, 5, 10, 20, and 50 to 1.
 The seventh wager is also a 50-1 payoff, but a different symbol is used.